 One of the ways of keeping your smartphone addiction under control entails checking out how much time you’re actually spending in apps on your iPhone, iPad, or iPod touch. iOS includes a feature that allows you to see the time spent on apps, but it’s buried counterintuitively in an unlikely place where most people won’t bother looking.

 Here’s how to use it.

-Seeing how much time you spend in iOS apps
+See how much time you spend on apps

-With iOS 9 and later, customers can check the amount of battery used by each app on their iOS device at any time by going in Settings → Battery.
-That’s where you can also see how much time per day or week you’ve spent using apps on your device.
+You can check the amount of battery used by each app and also see how much time per day or week you’ve spent using apps on your device.
+Here’s how:

 1) Open the Settings app on your iOS device.

-For each listed app, you should see a message saying “x min on screen”.
+For each listed app, you should see a message showing the number of minutes spent on the screen.

-TUTORIAL: 12 ways to save battery life on iPhone
+Related: 40+ ways to save battery on iPhone

 Now you can see how long each app has been open or running in the background.
 For the sake of clarity, screen time indicates the time an app has spent running in the foreground while the display was turned on, regardless of whether or not it was actively used.

-TIP: Tap the Last 24 Hours button or the Last 7 Days button in order to see the average app usage times during the last 24 hours or over the course of the past seven days, respectively.
+Tip: Tap the Last 24 Hours button or the Last 10 Days button in order to see the average app usage times during the last 24 hours or over the course of the past 10 days, respectively.